Verbal arithmetic

 The solution to this puzzle is O = 0, M = 1, Y = 2, E = 5, N = 6, D = 7, R = 8, and S = 9.

 Traditionally, each letter should represent a different digit, and (as an ordinary arithmetic notation) the leading digit of a multi-digit number must not be zero.
 A good puzzle should have one unique solution, and the letters should make up a phrase (as in the example above).

 Verbal arithmetic can be useful as a motivation and source of exercises in the teaching of elementary algebra.

 History

-Cryptarithmic puzzles are quite old and their inventor is unknown.
+Verbal arithmetic puzzles are quite old and their inventor is unknown.
 An 1864 example in The American Agriculturist disproves the popular notion that it was invented by Sam Loyd.
 The name "cryptarithm" was coined by puzzlist Minos (pseudonym of Simon Vatriquant) in the May 1931 issue of Sphinx, a Belgian magazine of recreational mathematics, and was translated as "cryptarithmetic" by Maurice Kraitchik in 1942.
 In 1955, J. A. H. Hunter introduced the word "alphametic" to designate cryptarithms, such as Dudeney's, whose letters form meaningful words or phrases.